 Summer Food Safety Tips

-Summertime is filled with lots of fun.
-It seems like everyone is hosting a party, grilling out, camping, boating, or even all of the above!
-And of course, delicious food is a major part of the mix.
+Summertime = fun!
+Are you grilling out, camping, boating, or even all of the above?
+We all know that delicious food is a major part of the mix.
 But did you know that the rate of foodborne illness increases over the summer months?
 According to the USDA, it’s because bacteria multiplies faster in warm temperatures.
-So as the temperatures spike in Central Florida, keep your loved-ones safe by paying extra attention to food handling and safety.
+So, as the temperatures spike in Central Florida, keep your loved-ones safe by paying extra attention to food handling and safety.

 A quick and easy way to remember how to handle food safely is with these 4 steps provided by the CDC: Clean, Separate, Cook, Chill.